reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 ## Optimizing Todo Filtering

 The `VisibleTodoList` component currently uses a function called `getVisibleTodos` to do the work of filtering the todos array for display.
 This is a "selector function", as described in the Redux docs page on [Computing Derived Data](https://redux.js.org/recipes/computing-derived-data).
-It encapsulate the process of reading values from the Redux store and extracting part or all of those values for use.
+It encapsulates the process of reading values from the Redux store and extracting part or all of those values for use.

 However, the code as currently written has a problem.
 If the filter is set to `SHOW_COMPLETED` or `SHOW_ACTIVE`, it will _always_ return a new array _every_ time it is called.
 Since it's being used in a `mapState` function, that means it will return a new array reference when _any_ action is dispatched.